ryansereno/ryansereno.github.io/markdown/micro-llm.md

-# LLM on an 8-bit Microcontroller
+# Running an LLM on a $2 Microcontroller
 *Memory is all you need!*

 ---